Q: What is the cost of admission?

 A: Smoking is not permitted inside the Museum or the grounds except the front parking area.

-Q: Are cameras permitted in the Museum?
+Q: Are cameras allowed in the Museum?

 Q: Does the Museum supply wheelchairs?